Handbook

 Fire Safety Procedures

-Fire drills will be held periodically during the school year.
+Fire drills will be held monthly during the school year.
 When the signal for a fire drill is given, all work should cease immediately.
 Lights must be turned off, and students must leave the room in a quiet, orderly manner through the nearest exit.
 Only exits leading to the external perimeter of the building are to be used in evacuation.
 Everyone should continue to move away from the building to a point that will not block sidewalks or traffic patterns for emergency vehicles.
 All persons must move at least 150 feet from the building and remain in place until the signal is sounded for return to the building.
 Fire drills are a necessary safety precaution for the welfare of everyone at JCHS.
 During any drill, everyone must leave the building in order to assist in an efficient execution of the drill.

 Hallways